robert-hh/SPI_Flash/README.md

 16 MByte.

 The driver was tested with LittleFS Version 1 and 2, and also with a FAT file system.
 The latter is NOT recommended.
+When using the driver with SoftSPI, select LFS1 as file system.
+That is less space efficient, but faster.

 Examples: